July 28, 2016

 What is fashion merchandising for the student pursuing formal training in a degree program?
 It can be a ticket into a rewarding job and an extra edge when competing for a job.

-The associate in fashion merchandising degree online at SNHU is exactly what Kerry Fegan needed to jump-start her career.
+The associate in fashion merchandising degree online is exactly what Kerry Fegan needed to jump-start her career.
 "After working at Macy's part time for some extra holiday money, I knew that I really liked retail. ...
 Not so much the selling, but the planning, merchandising and marketing aspects," Fegan said.

 What began as a temporary, seasonal position soon became permanent and full-time.
 This was invaluable on-the-job training - in fact, Monster.com recommends this as a worthwhile way to prove your motivation and competency to an employer - but she knew that if she wanted to continue to rise within the company, she'd need to further her education.
 Her boss suggested a fashion merchandising degree from an accredited college.

-Courses are taught by industry experts who know the fashion marketplace intimately.
-Class sizes are small, so you have the opportunity to interact with instructors who understand how style, business and technology intersect.
 You'll also gain valuable real-world experience by completing a fashion merchandising internship that gives you a concrete opportunity to show employers the value you can bring to their business.

-In addition to exploring the full meaning behind, "What is Fashion Merchandising?" specific outcomes of the online program include learning how to:
+There are specific outcomes of the online program include learning how to:

 Armed with this impressive range of fashion merchandising expertise, you are ready to take on the Madison Avenues and Main Streets of the world.

 The program also allows you to study from all corners of the world.
-SNHU student Raquel Hunter lives in Italy with her husband, an airman with the United States Air Force.
+Student Raquel Hunter lives in Italy with her husband, an airman with the United States Air Force.
 "It has always been a dream of mine to work beside some of the top designers in the world and maybe even to become one myself one day.
 While teaching myself the basics of sewing and tailoring, I decided I wanted to learn the business side of fashion, as well," said Hunter.

 Finding a school that let her obtain a bachelor's in fashion merchandising and management online from thousands of miles away and transfer credits from the fashion merchandising program she began at a local college was hard to find - until she found SNHU.
 "Since joining the online program, I feel more confident in reaching my goals," Hunter said.
 She added, "It's great that I can still work toward my degree even while being on the other side of the globe."